 - Let’s wrap up

-How the LinkedIn stats spreadsheet works
+How my LinkedIn stats spreadsheet works.

 I use 2 tabs for recording my LinkedIn post stats: